The legal position: no diagnosis required

 - The SEND Code's emphasis on graduated approach and SEN support is sometimes interpreted as 'diagnosis-then-EHCP'

 None of these reasons reflect the actual legal framework.
-You can — and should — apply on the basis of needs evidence even if no diagnosis is in place or the diagnostic process is years away.
+You may apply on the basis of needs evidence even if no diagnosis is in place or the diagnostic process is still underway.

 How to build an EHCP case without a diagnosis